azure-ad-b2c/samples/policies/migration-force-password-reset/readme.md

 # Dynamically migrate users with forced SSPR

 This sample allows dynamically detecting whether a user has been migrated or not.
 While migrated users will automatically be logged in with valid credentials, required migrated users will be forced to perform a self-service password reset (SSPR).
-This allows a seemless migration while securely capturing passwords into Azure AD B2C; this is because you either do not have access to the passwords or you want to force users to reset the passwords during migration.
+This allows a seemless migration while securely capturing passwords into Azure AD B2C; this scenario is required because you either do not have access to the passwords or you want to force users to reset the passwords during migration.
 The email provided during login is carried over and prepopulated for required migrated users to provide the best migration experience.

+Please note this is controlled by an attribute stored into the Azure AD B2C directory that can be written to called **extension_mustResetPassword**.

 ## Prerequisites